The future of home heating – what can you expect?

 • Size of the radiators

-In reality, we’ll need a mix of different technologies, but the two frontrunners are heat pumps and hydrogen boilers.
+All of these factors play a part in choosing the right type of heating system in the UK.
+In reality, we’ll need a mix of different types of heating systems, but the two frontrunners are heat pumps and hydrogen boilers.

-Heat pumps – what are they and how do they work?
+Heat pumps – what are they, and how do they work?

 A heat pump works by extracting thermal energy from the ground and the air outside.
 It uses this energy to heat the water that feeds directly into your radiators, taps, and shower.

-Heat pumps are already being used in homes across the country, which puts them head and shoulders above some of the other low-carbon options that are still being tested and developed.
+Heat pumps are already being used in homes across the country, which puts them ahead of some of the other low-carbon options that are still being tested and developed.
+In fact, they’re widely installed across Nordic countries and are still effective in temperatures as low as -20°C.

 Although they use some electricity, heat pumps are still considered cleaner because they don’t rely on burning fossil fuels.